Cheung-group/CaXML/README.md

 # calML
-Deriving Ca2+ Charge in Varying Environment Using Machine Learning Methods
+Deriving Ca2+ Charge in Varying Environments Using Machine Learning Methods

-QM input: directory QM-RESP/input, which would be the MD structures (and Gaussian input files from the md structures).
+Input: PDB or MD structure of the EF-hand calcium-binding loop [12 residues + 1 calcium ion].
-QM output: directory QM-RESP/output
+Output: i-RESP (or RESP) calcium charge in the given environment.

 # Required packages